Battalia à 10

-Battalia à 10 is a piece of chamber music written by the Bohemian-Austrian composer Heinrich Ignaz Franz Biber.
+Battalia à 10 ("Battle for Ten") is a piece of chamber music written by the Bohemian-Austrian composer Heinrich Ignaz Franz Biber.
 The work is known for its early use of polytonality and non-conventional techniques.
 Written in 1673, Battalia is scored for 3 violins, 4 violas, 2 violones, and continuo.

 History

-Though Biber's reason of the Battilia is uncertain, some scholars say it was the composer's feelings toward the Thirty Years' War, due to the high casualties (~50% of the German population and 1/3 of the Czechs).
+Why Biber wrote the Battalia is uncertain, but some scholars say it was the composer's feelings toward the Thirty Years' War (1618 - 1648), with its high casualties (around half of the German population and one third of the Czechs).

 Analysis

 Sonata (Presto I)

 The Sonata is in AB form; the B section uses a call and response motif, the response of which uses a staccatissimo mark to signal col legno or to hit the string with the back of the bow.

 Die liederliche Gesellschaft von allerley Humor (The Profligate Society of Common Humor)

 The most famous, the second movement incorporates 8 melodies, but in different key and time signatures.
 One of the melodies is the folk song, "Cabbage and turnips have driven me away" (Kraut und Rüben haben mich vertrieben), similarly used in J. S. Bach's 30th Goldberg Variation, or the Quodlibet.
 Also some measures are in 12/8 time and the others in 4/4 time.
 There is a Latin footnote that reads hic dissonant ubique, nam enim sic diversis cantilenis clamore solent or "here it is dissonant everywhere, for thus are the drunks accustomed to bellow with different songs".